 When we refer to bloat, we are actually talking about two conditions.

-One condition is called “gastric dilatation”, meaning the stomach is distended (bloated with gas and fluid).
+One condition is “gastric dilatation”, meaning the stomach is distended (bloated with gas and fluid).

 The other condition is “volvulus”, meaning the stomach is twisted after distention.
-If the stomach is twisted 180 degrees or less, the condition is called a “torsion”.
+A “torsion” is a twist of 180 degrees or less.
 An actual volvulus is a twist of 180 degrees to 360 degrees or more.

 The mechanism of bloat in dogs is rather complicated.

 In addition, the duodenum is pinched off, preventing air and fluid from escaping from the stomach.
-As a result, gas and fluid are trapped in the stomach as the material ferments.
+As a result, the stomach traps gas and fluid inside and the material begins to ferment.

 Very often, the spleen becomes entrapped as well, and its blood supply is cut off.